Saurya0401/CBSvC/docs/index.md

 * * *

-### Preliminary Design and Results
+### System Design and Preliminary Results
-#### System Design
+#### Methodology
 ![System Design](/CBSvC/assets/images/system_design.png)

 This project utilizes a Logitech G920 steering wheel and pedals control for driver input.
 Biometrics data is provided by a Zephyr bioharness strapped to the driver.

 Custom traffic scenarios are constructed in CARLA.
 These scenarios spawn traffic vehicles with custom behavior, such as aggressive driving, and in different weather conditions.
+We define five custom scenarios:

+1. **Default Driving**
+<br>Driving in clear sunny weather with normal traffic behavior.
+2. **Night Driving**
+<br>Driving in clear night weather with normal traffic behavior.
+3. **Surrounded by Distracted Drivers**
+<br>Driving in clear sunny weather but some surrounding drivers ignore traffic lights and stop signs.
+4. **Surrounded by Overspeeding Drivers**
+<br>Driving in clear sunny weather but some surrounding drivers overspeed.
+5. **Driving in Congested Traffic**
+<br>Driving in clear sunny weather through areas of traffic congestion.

 The idea is to evaluate the driver's reaction to various driving scenarios by analyzing data from the ego vehicle and the driver's biometrics.
+Data collection consists of making each participant drive each scenario for 10 minutes.

 #### Sample Results
 ![Clear Day Reaction](/CBSvC/assets/images/driving_clear_day.png)<br>